 the premier cinemas on the East Coast.
 Our on-campus Parmer Cinema,

 designed in consultation with Boston Light and Sound, features

 state-of-the-art projection (two Kinoton 16/35mm film projectors

 and an LCD beam projector) equipment and review-room quality Dolby Digital 5.1 surround sound system.

 - Choose a double major or minor, study abroad, participate in cross-culturals, and gain hands-on practical experience.

 - Gain experience in broadcast and radio by interning at the campus radio station.

 - Explore topics such as news production, public speaking, writing for mass media, media history and message construction.

-- Join the Messiah College chapter of the Public Relations Society of America (PRSSA) or earn a membership to Zeta Psi Chapter of Lambda Pi Eta, honor society of the National Communication Association.
+- Earn a membership to Zeta Psi Chapter of Lambda Pi Eta, honor society of the National Communication Association.